MediaComem/comem-masrad-dfa/subjects/jquery-dom/README.md

 ```

 > `$msgTemplate` now contains a jQuery object for the desired DOM.

->
+We can manipulate this DOM, and append it to our page.

-> We can manipulate this DOM, and append it to our page.
+> Note that you could also define the template in its own file (without the `<template>` tag of course), then retrieve its content with an [AJAX request][ajax] and create a jQuery object with it.

 ### Code checkpoint